 UWW is managed by USU Water Quality Extension in partnership with the Utah Division of Water Quality.
 It is a program that allows the public to cooperate with the UT DWQ in monitoring Utah’s lakes and streams.

 UWW is an extension of past volunteer monitoring efforts in Utah.
-For more than 10 years students and volunteers have monitored water quality through successful programs such as Utah Lakes Watch, Utah Stream Team, and Stream Side Science.
+For more than 10 years students and volunteers monitored water quality through successful programs such as Utah Lakes Watch, Utah Stream Team, and Stream Side Science.